 This is a guest post by Terry Van Horne.
 Terry is the founder of SeoPros and a 15-year veteran of Web development, currently working out of his consulting and development firm International Website Builders.
 Terry's interests are primarily the socialization of search and analysis of social Web traffic and applications like Twitter.

 This is a guest post by David Harry.
 David Harry is an SEO and search analyst with Reliable SEO.
 He also writes on his SEO blog and runs the SEO Training Dojo, a top community in the SEO space.
 You can also track him down via Twitter: @theGypsy.
-There's always been a fair amount of discussion that Google's reliance on links is the bane of the internet.
+Not so long ago the SEO world was quivering with excitement at a new shiny bobble for their lexicon: LDA (Latent Dirichlet Allocation).

 Yes, you remember that one, don't ya?
 It all started with the poorly named SEOmoz tool and continued since then ushering in a new era of three-letter initialization snake oil.
 But really, this can still be a good moment for the search geeks of the realm, I promise.
 While it has left many sheeple with new smoke to waft in front of their mirrors, it has done something else far more valuable; it has SEOs talkin... > Read more